Santaphobia/FirstPHP/README.md

 Dump DB / Data

+Config DB - /config/config.php

-to work, you need to register in the nginx configuration file:
+To work, you need to register in the nginx configuration file:

 		location / {